zippi100/Traveling-To-Baseball-Stadiums/README.md

 1) Automatically extracts data of existing baseball fields from input.txt
 2) Allows the user to specify what team they want to watch play.
 3) Find the fastest route from current location to the next baseball stadium where users team is playing.
-4) Allows user to print the stadium name, teams playing and merchandice allowed to buy.
+4) Allows user to print the stadium name, teams playing and merchandise allowed to buy.

 The Admin to this program can add addictional teams and baseball fields.
 When a a new team and baseball field is added, Then the new duo is now added to the list of others and added to a graph to